Covid-19 Visitor FAQs

 14. Must visitors wear face masks / coverings?

-Whilst face coverings are no longer required by law, we do encourage our visitors to wear them inside our Visitor Centre, as well as maintaining the two-metre social distancing rule.
+Yes.
+Following the latest government guidance on 30th November, face coverings are required by law in retail spaces and public transport.
+We do require our visitors to wear them inside our Visitor Centre, as well as maintaining the two-metre social distancing rule.
 This is to protect you and those around you.
-If you forget your face mask, you can buy one for a suggested donation of 50p at our main entrance, just ask our friendly welcome team at the door.
+If you forget your face mask, you can buy one for a suggested donation of 50p at our main entrance – just ask our friendly welcome team at the door.

 15. Are there sufficient hand washing / sanitising areas?